-“True dat,” Cookie said.
+“True that,” Cookie said.
 “It’s welfare shit down here man.
-I mean, look at me, am a grown ass black woman but I swear by Kanye’s balls I got Taylor Swift’s ass.”
+I mean, look at me, I’m a grown ass black woman but I swear I got Taylor Swift’s behind.”

-“Justin Bieber’s would be a more accurate comparison.”
+“Justin Bieber’s would be a more accurate comparison,” Stewie said.

 “Oh, shut up Stewie!”